 What is the Instant Pot Delay Start Function?

 The Instant Pot is a pressure cooker, slow cooker, and rice cooker all in one compact kitchen appliance.
 And almost every Instant Pot, like the super popular Duo and Duo Plus, has a Delay Start function.
 On some of the older models, this function was called a timer.
-The Delay Start on an Instant Pot allows you to program the unit to begin cooking at a later time.
+The delay on an Instant Pot allows you to program the unit to begin cooking at a later time.
+Let the Instant Pot do the work for you.

 This comes in handy when: